Khanda, Jind

 Khanda is a village located in Jind district of Haryana, India.
 It comes under Alewa Mandal.
-It lies 20.2 kilometres to the east of Jind city and 132 kilometres to the north-west of national capital of India, New Delhi.
+It lies 20.2 kilometres to the east of Jind and 132 kilometres to the north-west of New Delhi.

 History

 It is believed that this village was earlier a town named Khandel but was deserted after some time.
 When it was inhabited again, it was again named as Khanda.
 An old temple of Hindu god Parshuram is located at the corner of the village.
 A new temple has been built on a large platform located inside the pond near the old temple.

 Demographics

 According to 2011 census of India, Khanda has a total population of 3500.
 During 2011 census, village code was provided to each village of India.
 Village code of Khanda is 00313300.
 Brahmins are the predominant group.

 Education

 A total of three schools are located in the village.
 One of them is a public high school and the other two are private schools named after Parshuram.
 One of them is of middle level and the other is of senior secondary level.